<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Because cyber frameworks overlap, your second framework should be easier to implement than your first.
 But crosswalking — determining how and where an outcome in one framework translates into another framework — can be difficult and tedious.

-To manually crosswalk between two frameworks, you must find a map between them.
+You must find a map between two frameworks to manually crosswalk between them.
 Appendix H of NIST 800-53 Revision 4, for instance, provides maps between NIST 800-53 and ISO 27001.
 From there, you associate compliance notes, evidence, and artifacts between the frameworks according to the mappings.

 Done manually, this can be an arduous undertaking of sorting and toggling between standards, potentially taking days or even weeks.
 If you have started with ISO or PCI and want to project that work into the Cybersecurity Framework, you will have over one hundred controls and associated compliance states needing to be mapped to 98 subcategories and 301 controls.